telerik/xamarin-forms-docs/controls/listview/listview-getting-started.md

 		new Telerik.XamarinForms.DataControlsRenderer.iOS.ListViewRenderer();

-* **WinPhone**: MainPage.xaml.cs

->Not available

 ## Edit the iOS project
 After referencing the required binaries it is time to edit the default configuration of the iOS project.
 Unload it and open the iOS.csproj file.
 Inside it you will find several PropertyGroups.
 One for each build definition.
 Inside each group you will find CodesignEntitlements tag.
 Those tags should be empty in each build definition.
 More information on that matter can be found in [this]({http://forums.xamarin.com/discussion/39674/iphonesimulator-build-results-in-no-valid-ios-code-signing-keys-found-in-keychain}) forum thread.

 ## NuGet Packages
-Next step is to reference the correct NuGet Packages for the Android project.
-The required packages are not the latest version available this is why you need to use the PackageManagerConsole to install specific version.
-The required packages are:
+Next step is to add reference to the correct NuGet Packages for the Android project.
+Please note that the required versions are not the latest available.
+This is why you need to use the **NuGet Package Manager Console** to install or downgrade to the specified versions.

+First, you will have to make sure that the installed version of **Xamarin.Android.Support.v4** package is **21.0.3**.
+If not, you will need to run the following command in the console:

+	 Update-Package Xamarin.Android.Support.v4 -Version 21.0.3

+After that you have to install the following packages using the specified commands:

 * **Xamarin.Android.Support.v7.AppCompat** version: **21.0.3.0**

+		Install-Package Xamarin.Android.Support.v7.AppCompat -Version 21.0.3.0
 * **Xamarin.Android.Support.v7.RecyclerView** version: **21.0.3.0**

-You can use the commands described below to install the required version:

-	Install-Package Xamarin.Android.Support.v7.AppCompat -Version 21.0.3.0
-and

 		Install-Package Xamarin.Android.Support.v7.RecyclerView -Version 21.0.3.0

-After successful installation of those packages the application should be set up and ready to build and deploy.
+After successful installation of those packages, the application should be set up and ready to build and deploy.

 ## Example